arielgee/Lizard/.misc/tasks.md

 * in common.js replace the two apply filter functions with a single one (_applyFilter())
 * all indexedDB actions will be done in background by background
 * try to hide the element without indexedDB. to compare and see how fast is the indexedDB queries
+* the rememberPageAlterations preference will indicate that the feature is available to sertine Fx version (and will be disabled if not)
+* in content use member variable for CssSelectorGenerator() to save the repeting 'new'
+* change communication method between content and background:https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Content_scripts#Communicating_with_background_scripts
+* "remember" the changes!!!
 ---

 ## REMEMBER: Update showVersionNotice() For Each New Version!